On 2 May 2011, defendant forcibly compelled complaining witness-one to perform oral sex upon him and then forcibly subjected her to anal intercourse.

-Subsequently, a New York Criminal Lawyer said the defendant was indicted of Rape in the First Degree and other charges, including Predatory Sexual Assault.
+Subsequently, defendant was indicted of Rape in the First Degree and other charges, including Predatory Sexual Assault.

 Defendant moved for a motion to inspect the Grand Jury minutes which was granted by the court.
 Upon review of the Grand Jury minutes, questions pertaining to the counts of Predatory Sexual Assault were raised.

-Following oral argument, the People dismissed Counts One through Four of the indictment, each charging Predatory Sexual Assault (Sex Crimes), as they related to the underlying offenses committed on 2 May 2011.
+Following oral argument, the People dismissed Counts One through Four of the indictment, each charging Predatory Sexual Assault, as they related to the underlying offenses committed on 2 May 2011.

 Defendant now moves for the dismissal of Counts Twelve through Fifteen of the indictment, each charging Predatory Sexual Assault, as they relate to the underlying offenses committed on 14 May 2011, on the following grounds: that the remaining counts of Predatory Sexual Assault, as they appear in the indictment, fail to state a crime or offense; that the remaining counts of Predatory Sexual Assault cannot be legally amended; that the Predatory Sexual Assault statute was enacted to penalize recidivist behavior; and that the People’s intended use of the Predatory Sexual Assault statute violates defendant’s due process rights.